Patmos2049/alp/README.txt

 Installing
 ==========

-The Alp program and module is contained in a single file.
+The Alp program and module is contained in a single file, ``alp.py``.
 It is not necessary to install it, but it can make it easier to use the Alp software.

 Way #1
 ------
 Just run this (requires that you have python-setuptools installed)::

-  $ sudo easy_install Alp
+  # easy_install Alp

 Way #2
 ------